Understanding the Malaysian Business Visa Landscape

 Quick Scenario: Imagine you're managing a supply chain project requiring quarterly visits to Penang.
 Rather than applying four separate times annually, a multiple-entry visa grants you flexibility while demonstrating commitment to Malaysian authorities.

-Stay Duration: Up to 30 days per visit
+Each entry allows up to 30 days per visit

 Professional Visit Pass